Classes Available

 New older dogs

-Once you have achieved your Beginners Certificate it’s time to get a little more serious about obedience work.
-The work you began in Class One will be extended even further.
+Once you have achieved your Beginners Certificate it's time to get a little more serious about obedience work.
+The work you began in Beginners will be extended even further.
 It is up to you to practice during the week.
 This will ensure that you keep pace with the class.
-Again, this class runs for approximately 10-12 weeks.
-Those who are successful move on to Class Two (A).
+Again, this class runs for approximately 8-9 weeks.
+Those who are successful move on to Graduate.

-By now most members will have started ‘off lead’ work and you will be really testing the teamwork between you and your dog.
+By now most members will have started 'off lead' work and you will be really testing the teamwork between you and your dog.
 The Sit and Down Stays will be longer and you may even be considering Obedience Trials.
 Keep in mind, not all breeds learn at the same pace, but if your work is consistent, most dogs are capable of achieving the same results.
-Those who are successful move on to Class Three.
-Test Guideline Sheets for all Class Levels are available from the Equipment Shop (50 cents).
+Those who are successful move on to other classes that are available.

 Agility